Pancreatic Enzyme Replacement Therapy (PERT)

 Can I vary the dose of the pancreatic enzymes myself?

-While your doctor or dietitian will discuss what strength dose is best for you, you will be the best judge of your symptoms, so it may be appropriate for you to alter the dose yourself.
+While your doctor or dietitian will discuss what strength dose is best for you.
+You will be the best judge of your symptoms, so it may be appropriate for you to alter the dose yourself.
+For example, if you are experiencing persistent loose bowel motions and are failing to gain weight, you may want to increase your dose.

 As some people will experience side effects from enzyme replacement, it is important that you read the medicine information leaflet produced by the manufacturers.
 The most frequent side effects are constipation, diarrhoea, nausea, and abdominal discomfort.
 These usually settle over time or, as the manufacturers use different coatings, it may be worth switching to a different brand of enzyme.
 Let your doctor know if you experience severe diarrhoea.